zenmetsu/docker_factorio_server/README.md

 Try to connect to the server.
 Check the logs if it isn't working.

+## Console

+It's possible to issue console commands to the server.
+Start the server in interactive mode with `-it`.
+Open the console with `docker attach` and then type commands.

+	docker run -d -it  \
+        --name factorio \
+        dtandersen/factorio

+	docker attach factorio

 ## Saves

 A new map named `_autosave1.zip` is generated the first time the server is started.
 The `map-gen-settings.json` file in `/tmp/factorio/config` is used for the map settings.
 On subsequent runs the newest save is used.